samwisekind/steamchat-website/README.md

 ## VSCode Config

-Since the app builds compiled server and asset files to `dist/` and `public/`, it may pollute the sidebar in VSCode.
+Since the app builds compiled server and asset files to `dist/`, it may pollute the sidebar in VSCode.
 You can hide files and folders from the sidebar by adding the `.vscode/settings.json` file with the following:

 ```json
 {